scientific-python/specs/purpose-and-process/index.md

 Often, this phase of the process will take longer and be more involved than the acceptance phase.
-All PRs to the SPEC repository will be reviewed by the Steering Committee.
+All pull requests to the SPEC repository will be reviewed by the Steering Committee.
 SPECs may involve the creation of new projects or implementation work in existing projects.